nodejs/security-wg/processes/vuln_db.md

 Time window for introducing changes:
 - Changes that affect existing database fields will provide a 30 days time-frame through announcement for any party to chime in and weigh on the changes proposed
-- Changes that extend the database fields with newly proposed fields will be added as the proposed Pull-Request is merged
+- Changes that extend the database fields with newly proposed fields will be added as the proposed pull request is merged

-Note: we recommended to subscribe to the repository's issue queue in order to receive updates in a timely manner for both new issues that may influence database changes, as well as new vulnerabilities pushed to the database or changes made to existing.
-Also, all Pull-Request that add a new vulnerability are labled with `vulnerabilities` which makes them easily filtered and searchable.
+Note: we recommended to subscribe to the repository's issue tracker in order to receive updates in a timely manner for both new issues that may influence database changes, as well as new vulnerabilities pushed to the database or changes made to existing.
+Also, all pull request that add a new vulnerability are labled with `vulnerabilities` which makes them easily filtered and searchable.

 ## Database Users